Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 Image: Daily Clack

-Sound profile sits between ABS and PBT with a glassy top-end that some listeners find unpleasant on linear switches but works nicely on tactiles like the Glorious Panda or Holy Panda X. The extra ring comes from the rigidity of the material and the thinner walls, and pairing PC with a foam-dampened board is the easiest way to tame it.
+Sound sits between ABS and PBT, with a glassy top end.
+Some listeners dislike it on linears.
+It suits tactiles like the Glorious Panda or Holy Panda X. The extra ring comes from the stiffness and thin walls, so a foam-dampened board is the easiest fix.

 Glorious Polychroma RGB translucent polycarbonate keycaps glowing with rainbow backlight